 - The “publishing” owners, which refers to the owners of the underlying musical composition.

 The music supervisors need to obtain two licenses to use the song in their visual media project.
 These include:

 - A “Master Use License” is required to use the master recording in coordination with the visual media

 - A “Synchronization License” to use the underlying musical composition in coordination with the visual media.

 Once you get picked up for a placement, you may have an advance and backend royalties.
-Typically, advances are paid out directly but backend royalties would then be paid out to the societies you’re registered with (further reasoning why if you are interested in getting your material to be on commercials and/or films, it is key that you have your songs registered).
+Typically, advances are paidout directly while backend royalties are paid out to the societies you’re registered with, aka ASCAP, BMI, or SESAC.

 You earn performance royalties every time your music is performed or played publicly.
 TV and radio royalties fall under that category.
 As long as your songs are registered with a performing rights organization (PRO) such as ASCAP, BMI, or SESAC, then you are eligible to collect performance royalties.